winnieau/Thermostat3/README.md

 Objective
 ---

-Create a simple digital thermostat, using JavaScript, test-driven with Jasmine and using jQuery to interact with the HTML page.
+Create a simple digital thermostat using JavaScript, test-driven with Jasmine and using jQuery to interact with the HTML page.

 Specification
 ---